jimsch/alg-spec/draft-schaad-cose-alg.md

 ## Ephemeral-Static ECDH

 {{JWA}} defines a four different ECHD algorithms.
-When used with the CBOR specificiation, these algorithms are unchanged except for the fact that HKDF as defined in {{Section 3}} is used for the key derivation step.
+When used with the CBOR specificiation, these algorithms are unchanged except for the fact that HKDF as defined in Section 3 is used for the key derivation step.

 ## Static-Static ECHD